Lehigh Valley Railroad: 20th century

-On June 21, 1970, the Penn Central declared bankruptcy and sought bankruptcy protection.
-As a result, the PC was relieved of its obligation to pay fees to various Northeastern railroads—the Lehigh Valley included—for the use of their railcars and other operations.
-Conversely, the other railroads' obligations to pay those fees to the Penn Central were not waived.
-This imbalance in payments would prove fatal to the financially-frail Lehigh Valley, and it declared bankruptcy just over one month after the Penn Central, on July 24, 1970.
+In 1968, the PRR and NYC merged together to create the Penn Central Transportation Company (PC), but following a series of operation problems, the company filed for bankruptcy protection on June 21, 1970, and their obligation to absorb the LVRR fell through.
+As a result of the bankruptcy, the PC was also relieved of their obligation to pay fees to various Northeastern railroads—including the Lehigh Valley—for the use of their railcars and other operations.
+Conversely, the other railroads' obligations to pay those fees to PC were not waived.
+This imbalance in payments would prove fatal to the financially-frail Lehigh Valley, and the railroad filed for bankruptcy little over one month after PC, on July 24, 1970.

-The Lehigh Valley Railroad remained in operation during the 1970 bankruptcy, as was the common practice of the time.
-In 1972, the Lehigh Valley Railroad assumed the remaining Pennsylvania trackage of the Central Railroad of New Jersey, a competing anthracite railroad which had entered bankruptcy as well.
-The two roads had entered a shared trackage agreement in this area in 1965 to reduce costs, as both had parallel routes from Wilkes-Barre virtually all the way to metropolitan New York, often on adjoining grades through Pennsylvania.
+The Lehigh Valley Railroad remained in operation during their 1970 bankruptcy proceedings, as was the common practice of the time.
+In 1972, the Lehigh Valley Railroad assumed the remaining Pennsylvania trackage of the Central Railroad of New Jersey, a competing anthracite railroad which had also entered bankruptcy.
+The two railroads had entered a shared trackage agreement in this area in 1965 to reduce costs, as both had parallel routes from Wilkes-Barre to metropolitan New York, often on adjoining grades through Pennsylvania.

-In the years leading to 1973, the freight railroad system in the northeast of the U.S. was collapsing.
-Although government-funded Amtrak took over intercity passenger service on May 1, 1971, railroad companies continued to lose money due to extensive government regulations, expensive and excessive labor cost, competition from other transportation modes, declining industrial business and other factors; the Lehigh Valley Railroad was one of them.
+Hurricane Agnes in 1972 damaged the rundown Northeast railway network, which put the solvency of other railroads including the LVRR in danger; the somewhat more solvent Erie Lackawanna Railway (EL) was also damaged by the hurricane.
+In the years leading to 1973, the freight railroad system in the northeastern U.S. was collapsing.
+While government-funded Amtrak took over intercity passenger service on May 1, 1971, railroads continued to lose money due to extensive government regulations, expensive and excessive labor cost, competition from other transportation modes, declining industrial business and other factors; the Lehigh Valley Railroad was one of them.

-Hurricane Agnes in 1972 damaged the rundown Northeast railway network, which put the solvency of other railroads including the LVRR in danger; the somewhat more solvent Erie Lackawanna Railway (EL) was also damaged by Hurricane Agnes.

-In 1973, the United States Congress acted to create a bill to nationalize all bankrupt railroads which included the LV.
+That same year, the United States Congress acted to create a bill to nationalize all bankrupt railroads which included the LV.
 The Association of American Railroads, which opposed nationalization, submitted an alternate proposal for a government-funded private company.
 President Richard Nixon signed the Regional Rail Reorganization Act of 1973 into law.
 The "3R Act," as it was called, provided interim funding to the bankrupt railroads and defined a new "Consolidated Rail Corporation" under the AAR's plan.

 On April 1, 1976, the LVRR, including its main line, was merged into the U.S. government's Consolidated Rail Corporation (Conrail) ending 130 years of existence and 121 years of operation of the LVRR.